OpenModelica/OpenModelica/README-OMDev-MINGW.md

 - Editing the OMDev-MINGW-OpenModelicaBuilder
     - Project->Project Properties->Builders->OMDev-MINGW-OpenModelicaBuilder->Edit
     - NOTE: In tab Main you have to change the Working Directory from "OpenModelica" to your directory name
+    - make sure that in the builder environment you have the PATH set to git, svn and java/javac
 - Running the OMDev-MINGW-OpenModelica builder:
     - To run the OMDev-MINGW-OpenModelicaBuilder press Ctrl+B or right-click project and say rebuild.
     - Then the OMDev-MINGW-OpenModelicaBuilder will start and compile an OpenModelica/build/omc.exe.